vschwaberow/aoc24/README.md

 # 🎄 Advent of Code 2024 C++ Solutions

 ## Overview
 Solutions for Advent of Code 2024 challenges implemented in Modern C++.
-Currently solving:
-- Day 1: Calibration Values Parser
-- Day 2: Nuclear Reindeer Reactor Safety System
-- Day 3: Snowflake Pattern Recognition
-- Day 4: Elven Accounting Ledger
-- Day 5: Santa's Sleigh Balancing Algorithm
-- Day 6: Gift Wrapping Optimization
-- Day 7: Reindeer Route Planning
-- Day 8: Toy Manufacturing Quality Control
-- Day 9: North Pole Weather Simulation
-- Day 10: Christmas Light Synchronization
-- Day 11: Cookie Recipe Analyzer

 ## Build Requirements
 - CMake 3.26+